laggron42/Laggrons-Dumb-Cogs/README.md

 `[p]send autodelete` Enable auto deletion of the message that invoked the command.
 This will only if the bot has the `Manage messages` permission and on the commands of this cog (for autodeletion of all commands, look at `[p]modset deletedelay`)

 ### Bettermod

+**Recommanded permissions to work correctly:**

+- `Manage messages` Optional, but it will delete messages that invoked some command and also manage reactions, which is easier for menu control

+- `Embed links` Needed for the cog.
+Report, warns, delete and edit confimations are using embed.

+- `Add reactions` This is needed for the cog, as you move in the menu through reactions

+- `Kick menbers` and `Ban members` This is optional, but warns 2 and 3 will obviously don't work (also Red need an upper role than the members he need to has control on, or it won't work)

+**Commands:**

 `[p]report @user <reason>` This will send a message in the mod log, set before, with the reason.
 Anyone can use this command and the message that invoked the command will be default auto delete.